afair/girders.org/source/_posts/2014-02-06-setup-rails-41-spring-rspec-and-guard.markdown

 This runs `guard` to watch your app files and kicks off the `spring rspec` command to run your changed spec file or suite.

+If you need to change something basic in your app, such as adding a gem, updating a local dependency that could be cached, you need to restart both guard (Ctrl-D at the console) (or a server or console process), and spring (`spring stop`).
+Restarting
+`guard` will restart spring as well, with your dependencies reloaded.